Knowledge of Motorcycle Fuel, Ignition, Air and Exhaust System Units and Components

 Prior knowledge that will help with this topic

-• Familiarity with common hand tools and basic workshop practices.
+• Familiarity with hand tools and workshop safety (often covered in the early part of the course).

 Key Terminology